La Parkita (AAA)

-La Parkita is a Mexican Luchador enmascarado who works in the Mini-Estrella division for Lucha Libre AAA World Wide (AAA).
+La Parkita is a Mexican professional wrestler, who works in the Mini-Estrella division for Lucha Libre AAA World Wide (AAA).
 He is the third wrestler to compete as La Parkita and is at times denoted as "La Parkita III" or "La Parkita (AAA)".
 La Parkita's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
 Working in the Mini division does not automatically mean that he has dwarfism as several short wrestlers work in the "Mini" division.